martabal/docker-immich/README.md

     ports:
       - 8080:8080
     restart: unless-stopped
   # This container requires an external application to be run separately to be run separately.
+  # By default, ports for the databases are opened, be careful when deploying it
   # Redis:
   redis:
     image: redis
     ports:
       - 6379:6379
     container_name: redis
   # PostgreSQL 14:
   postgres14:
     image: tensorchord/pgvecto-rs:pg14-v0.2.0
     ports: